Newsletter

 Metropolitan Police Deputy Commissioner Matt Jukes (center), Senior National Co-ordinator for Counter Terrorism Deputy Assistant Commissioner Vicki Evans (left) and London Fire Brigade Deputy Commissioner Matt Walker deliver a press briefing outside the Kenton United Synagogue in northwestern London on April 19, 2026.
 Credit: Metropolitan Police.

-Prosecutors in London have indicted a 17-year-old suspect in connection with a fire he allegedly caused outside a synagogue on Saturday night, London’s police said on Tuesday.
+Prosecutors in London charged a 17-year-old British citizen in connection with a fire he allegedly caused outside a synagogue on Saturday night, London’s Metropolitan Police said on Tuesday.

-Police also arrested a 19-year-old man overnight on Sunday in connection with the incident, police said.
-The man has been released on bail pending further enquiries, according to the statement.
+Police officers also arrested a 19-year-old on Sunday night in connection with the incident.
+He was released on bail, the department said.

-The alleged attempt to burn down Kenton United Synagogue caused minor damage to an internal room.
-No injuries were reported.
+The fire at Kenton United Synagogue caused minor damage to a room, and no injuries were reported.

-“We are seeing a concerted campaign against Londoners, and specifically, against British Jews,” he continued.
+“We are seeing a concerted campaign against Londoners and specifically against British Jews,” Jukes said.

 See more from JNS Staff